A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Karen Crossley.

 Interviewer: And today we’re just gonna talk about a favorite memory that you have at the park or, you know, something that you remember about the park.

-Narrator: Ok, well, my husband and I and our family have lived in the neighborhood for 31 years and raised our children here.
+Narrator: Ok, well, my husband and I and our family have lived in the neighborhood for thirty-one years and raised our children here.
 They were all born, and raised, now they’re adults.

 Interviewer: Do you have a, like a favorite memory or something that really stands out to you from your time here?